matanolabs/matano-website/docs/log-sources/managed/aws/amazon-route53-resolver-logs.md

 ---
-title: AWS Route53 Resolver Logs
+title: Amazon Route53 Resolver Logs
-sidebar_label: Route53
+sidebar_label: Amazon Route53
 sidebar_position: 7
 ---

-The AWS Route53 Resolver Logs Matano managed log source lets you ingest DNS logs for queries & responses from:
+The Amazon Route53 Resolver Logs Matano managed log source lets you ingest DNS logs for queries & responses from:

 - Queries that originate in Amazon Virtual Private Cloud VPCs that you specify, as well as the responses to those DNS queries.
 - Queries from on-premises resources that use an inbound Resolver endpoint.
 - Queries that use an outbound Resolver endpoint for recursive DNS resolution.
 - Queries that use Route 53 Resolver DNS Firewall rules to block, allow, or monitor domain lists.

-See the [AWS Route53 Docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs.html) for more information.
+See the [Amazon Route53 Docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs.html) for more information.

 ## Usage